micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/corona-analytics.md

 ### Infected people

 Depending on the geographical location of the infected people, they are allocated to the closest hospital or to another hospital in the neighbourhood if the closest is full.
 Therefore, the number of infected people should be estimated by area.
 Also, the smaller the area, the more precise the information.
 On the other hand, the smaller the area, the harder it would be to predict it.
-Choosing the geography is a trade-off between the two aspects.
+Choosing the size of the areas is a trade-off between the two aspects.

 To estimate the future number of people infected, what information could be useful?
 Starting small, with simple information such as "lockdown" or "non-lockdown" and assumed exponential growth, is the key.
 Since the reality is more complex, utilizing more information will likely help.
 If the information is too complex to be modelled via a simulation, statistical and machine learning techniques could handle more data.